Invariance of plurigenera and good minimal models: MMP in families of TNR1 pairs

+\begin{proof} Suppose $f$ is a Mori fiber space.
+Then $f_s$ is certainly a morphism with positive-dimensional general fiber by upper-semicontinuity of fiber dimension, and all the fibers will be connected, since $f$ is a contraction.
+Note furthermore that $K_{X_s}+\Delta_s=(K_X+\Delta)|_{X_s}$ is $f_s$-antiample by construction. \begin{itemize} \item[(a)] To conclude it is enough to show that $f_s\colon X_s\to Y_s$ is a contraction.
+By \autoref{l-finitepartSFconnfibisUH}, this is equivalent to $Y_s$ being normal, hence we conclude by \autoref{t-normalimageK_X+Dnonpositivefibration}. \item[(b)] Since $\nu$ is a universal homeomorphism, the induced morphism $f_s^\nu$ also has connected fibers.
+Hence the existence of the diagram follows by \autoref{l-finitepartSFconnfibisUH}.
+As $K_{X_s^\nu}+\Delta_s^\nu=\nu^*(K_{X_s}+\Delta_s)$ and $h_s$ is finite, we have that $K_{X_s^\nu}+\Delta_s^\nu$ is $\bar{f}_s$-antiample. \end{itemize}

 Suppose now that $f$ is birational.
-Then $Y_c$ is irreducible, as $f$ does not extract divisors.
-By \cite[Lemma 2.22]{BBS} we have that $(Y,\Gamma+Y_c)$ is plt as well, hence $Y_c$ is normal by \cite[Proposition 5.51]{KM}.
-Consider now the induced map $f_c\colon X_c\dashrightarrow Y_c$ and suppose by contradiction that $f_c$ extract a divisor $D$ on $Y_c$ and let $N$ be its center on $X_c$.
-Hence $N$ is contained in the locus where $f$ is not an isomorphism, which in turn is contained in $\mathbf{B}_-(K_X+\Delta/C)$.
-By \cite[Lemma 2.22]{BBS} we have
+As $f$ does not extract divisors, we have that $Y_s$ is irreducible.
+By rigidity (\cite[Lemma 1.6]{KM}) we also have that $Y_s$ cannot be contracted, hence $f_s$ is birational.
+Furthermore, as $(X,\Delta+X_s)$ is plt, so will be $(Y,\Gamma+Y_s)$ by \autoref{l-negcontimprovesings}.

+Suppose $f$ is a divisorial contraction.
+It follows that $f_s$ is a proper birational morphism with connected fibers. \begin{itemize} \item[(a)] Again, it is enough to show that $f_s\colon X_s\to Y_s$ is a contraction.
+By \autoref{l-finitepartSFconnfibisUH}, this is equivalent to $Y_s$ being normal, hence we conclude by \autoref{t-normalimageK_X+Dnonpositivefibration}. \item[(b)] In this case we have a commutative diagram